Techtonique/ahead_python/docs/templates/index.md

 `ahead` is a package for univariate and multivariate **time series forecasting**.
 The Python version is built on top of [the R package](https://techtonique.github.io/ahead/) with the same name. __ahead__'s source code is [available on GitHub](https://github.com/Techtonique/ahead_python).

-Currently, 4 forecasting methods are implemented in the package:
+Currently, 4 forecasting methods are implemented in the Python package:

 - `DynamicRegressor`: **univariate** time series forecasting method adapted from [`forecast::nnetar`](https://otexts.com/fpp2/nnetar.html#neural-network-autoregression).
 The Python implementation contains only the [automatic version](https://thierrymoudiki.github.io/blog/2021/10/22/r/misc/ahead-ridge).
 - `EAT`: **univariate** time series forecasting method based on combinations of R's `forecast::ets`, `forecast::auto.arima`, and `forecast::thetaf`